Whoaa512/starred/README.md

 ## C++

+- [FTL-Hyperspace/FTL-Hyperspace](https://github.com/FTL-Hyperspace/FTL-Hyperspace) - Hyperspace -- A mod for FTL: Faster than Light
 - [LadybirdBrowser/ladybird](https://github.com/LadybirdBrowser/ladybird) - Truly independent web browser
 - [andreasfertig/cppinsights](https://github.com/andreasfertig/cppinsights) - C++ Insights - See your source code with the eyes of a compiler
 - [systemd/node-sd-notify](https://github.com/systemd/node-sd-notify) - wrapper around sd_notify for using systemd as a node process manager